cromulus/pi-kiosk/README.md

 - Typed configuration backed by Pydantic makes it easy to tweak thresholds while catching invalid values early.
 Switch sensors on/off individually and opt into JSON logs for ingestion.
+- Optional x11vnc service mirrors the kiosk display so you can check in remotely.

 ## Hardware quick reference
 - **I²C wiring** (Pi GPIO header pins)